Why Vietnam Will Soon Be the New Business Hub of Asia

 It’s always crucial for businesses to have an insight into the next hub for their industry.
 There have been recorded growths and business rumours that favour Vietnam as one of Asia’s new business hubs (especially in Southeast Asia).

 Numerous businesses have begun to invest in Vietnam or are considering moving their business to the thriving country.
-Hence the article will explain the factors that prove Vietnam may be the new business hub of Asia.
-Additionally, why companies will advantage from working with or in Vietnam.
+Hence, the article will explain the factors that prove Vietnam may be the new business hub of Asia.
+Additionally, why will companies benefit from working with or in Vietnam?

 Brief Information About Vietnam

 Vietnam, also known as Viet Nam, is a long, narrow nation located in Southeast Asia.
-The country is neighbour to countries such as China, Laos, Cambodia and is relevantly close to Thailand.
-East of Vietnam faces the sea allowing a large amount of marine traffic.
+The country is a neighbour to countries such as China, Laos, Cambodia and is relatively close to Thailand.
+East of Vietnam faces the sea, allowing a large amount of marine traffic.
 The capital of Vietnam is Hanoi, but Ho Chi Min is also known as another modern Vietnamese city.

 What Factors Could Push Vietnam to Be the New Hub of Asia?